french-listening-comprehension

 As you continue to watch movies, speak constantly and listen to the radio, you may forget the skill that started you on this journey in the first place: reading comprehension and writing.
 Remember that as you continue to hone your ears, it’s crucial to solidify your understanding of French grammar and keep learning new vocabulary.

-What improves your listening skills is the continuous practice of the language and how it works, and the more you understand about written French, the quicker your ears will be able to put two and two together and connect the written with the spoken.
+What improves your listening skills is the continuous practice of the language and how it works, and the more you understand written French, the quicker your ears will be able to put two and two together and connect the written with the spoken.

 I would recommend that, as you learn new vocabulary, you pair that vocabulary set to a movie, TV show or radio program that you know will use a lot of those words.
 For example, if you are focusing on literary vocabulary (words that describe books and writing), choose a literary podcast to listen to and see how many of those new words you can pick out.
 If you’re learning kitchen vocabulary, watch a cooking show and practice pointing out new words that you hear as you watch.